MichaelaRabenius/FabricSim/README.md

 # FabricSim

-A fabric simulation created as a project in the course TSBK03: Advance Game Programming at Linköping university.
+A fabric simulation created as a project in the course TSBK03: Advanced Game Programming at LinkÃ¶ping university.

 Controls:
 Use WASD as well arrow keys to move/rotate the fabric around.
 Mouse can also be used for looking around.